 - Encourage the qualities of inquisitiveness, self reliance, and self confidence in children

 We do this in the context of fun-filled engineering and architectural projects, activities that both the children and the instructors enjoy!

 Play-Well TEKnologies' instructors all have engineering and/or teaching backgrounds, but more importantly they all share a common enthusiasm for kids, engineering, and the LEGO® building system.
 What distinguishes our staff from many other programs that offer summer camps is that we do not seasonally hire our instructors.
-Our instructors teach year-round at schools, recreation departments, YMCA's, and home-schools, enabling them to provide a thoroughly engaging, challenging array of engineering projects that they have come to master through the year.
+Our instructors teach year-round at schools, recreation departments, YMCA's, and home-schools, enabling them to provide a thoroughly engaging and challenging array of engineering projects they have come to master through the year.

 Classes are enhanced by a collection of bright, motivated high school and college instructional assistants who are specifically chosen for their ability to be role models for the young builders.

 Play-Well TEKnologies complies with fingerprinting and criminal background investigation requirements with respect to all of our employees who may have contact with minors.
 California Department of Justice has determined that none of our California employees have been convicted of a felony, as that term is defined in California Penal Code Section 11105.3